-- Pure Math 30 or Math 30-1 or 30-2 or Applied Math 30
+- Math 30-1 or 30-2 or Pure Math 30 or Applied Math 30

 - Biology 30

-- One of: Science 30, Physics 30, Chemistry 30, Math 31, Social Studies 30-1 or a 30-level language other than English
+- One of: Science 30, Physics 30, Chemistry 30, Math 31, Social Studies 30-1 or a 30-level language other than English.

 View the English Language Proficiency Requirements for the Program: NAIT | English Language Proficiency

-- Online Interview - During the interview you will be asked questions regarding the Denturist profession.
 The following activities are encouraged to ensure an understanding of the Denturist Technology program and profession: